-LAMAR STATE COLLEGE-PORT ARTHUR TSUS TAC 202 & Cybersecurity, January 2021 Issues, recommendations, and management action plans for this audit are actively being addressed.
-The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
-There are eight audit recommendations outstanding from this audit.
+LAMAR STATE COLLEGE-PORT ARTHUR TSUS TAC 202 & Cybersecurity, January 2021 this audit are actively being addressed.
+The details are not prenetwork security or to the design, operation, or defense of a core audit.
 The status for these items is as follows: Multi-Hazard (Compliance Review), May 2021 The Active Attack Response and Training Plan for Lamar State College Port Arthur should include prevention components that address mental health, threat assessment and training.
 The revised Emergency Operation Plan includes prevention components that address mental health, threat assessment and training.
-Person Responsible: Reed Richard, Director of Physical Plant External Audits Timetable for Completion: May 31, 2021 A-133 Evaluation Management Letter, June 2021 ascertain the institutions' compliance with requirements asso federal funds to institutions of higher education in Texas.
-It also conducts desk reviews to ciated with those funds.
-This letter summarizes the results of a desk review of pass-through let the requirements of the Single Audit Act Amendments of 1996 for fiscal year 2020.
-No Carl D. Perkins Career and Technical Education Improvement, July 2021 mpliance with grant requirements of the Carl D. Perkins Career and Technical Improvement 9 was \$241,909.
-No findings were noted.
+Implemented Person Responsible: Reed Richard, Director of Physical Plant Timetable for Completion: May 31, 2021 External Audits , , , , , , , , , , , , , , , , , , , A-133 Evaluation Management Letter, June 2021 ascertain the institutions' compliance with requirements assogrants at LSCPA (totaling \$240,457) to ensure the College material findings were noted. federal funds to institutions of higher education in Texas.
+It also ciated with those funds.
+This letter summarizes the results of a net the requirements of the Single Audit Act Amendments of 19 desk review of pass-through 96 for fiscal year 2020.
+No Carl D. Perkins Career and Technical Education Improvement, July 2021 The THECB conducted a desk review regarding LSCPA's co Act of 2006.
+The total amount of the grant for fiscal year 2019 ompliance with grant requirements of the Carl D. Perkins Caree 9 was \$241,909.
+No findings were noted. r and Technical Improvement